 Lost sales are a thorn in the flesh of Consumer-Packaged Goods (CPG) companies.
-At Planorama, we help our CPG clients optimize retail execution with Image Recognition (IR).
-That is why we want to share with you three ways IR can help you cut down lost sales.
+At Planorama, we help our CPG clients outpace competition at the shelf by leveraging advanced technologies such as deep machine learning to automatically recognize products, produce accurate shelf measurements, and optimize retail execution in-store.
+That is why we want to share with you three ways you can increase sales with Image Recognition (IR) .

 What causes lost sales?